AdrianArnaiz/AdrianArnaiz/content/home/experience.md

     location: Burgos
     date_start: '2018-12-15'
     date_end: '2019-07-05'
+    description: |2-
+      * Research assistant at the ADMIRABLE research group of the University of Burgos.
+Funded by the *Collaboration Scholarship of the Spanish Ministry of Education*.
-    description: Research assistant scholarship in the Civil Engineering department of the University of Burgos, research group ADMIRABLE.
-Working with collaboration grant.
-Research in the project "***Use of biomarkers extracted from the voice for the detection of Parkinson***", which was my Bachelor's Thesis, evaluated with honors.
+      * Developed the project *Use of biomarkers extracted from the voice for the detection of Parkinson*, which was my BSc Thesis, evaluated with honors.
 ---